openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

       for users?
 As resident security expert [Marcus Meissner](http://twitter.com/msmeissn) stated in the original announcement:

-â€œSUSE Security announces that the SUSE Security Team will
+“SUSE Security announces that the SUSE Security Team will
           stop releasing updates for openSUSE 11.1 soon.
-Having provided security-relevant fixes for the last two years, we will stop releasing updates after December 31st 2010.â€
+Having provided security-relevant fixes for the last two years, we will stop releasing updates after December 31st 2010.”

 Before the deadline of December 31st came, there [was already talk](http://www.rosenauer.org/blog/2010/11/30/community-powered-long-term-support-for-opensuse/) about extending support for openSUSE 11.1 by the openSUSE